--- (esp in Scotland and Ireland) an informal social gathering with folk music, singing, dancing, and storytelling.
+-- n (esp in Scotland and Ireland) an informal social gathering with folk music, singing, dancing, and storytelling.

 (courtesy of dictionary.com)